Research and Resources

 The Approach

-Since 2016 Path Wānaka (Ara ki Wānaka) has been researching the tracking the attitudes towards, and engagement with, harmful substances and the activities of youth living in the Upper Clutha.
+Since 2016 Path Wānaka (Ara ki Wānaka) has been researching and tracking the attitudes towards, and engagement with, harmful substances, and the activities of youth living in the Upper Clutha.
 The 2023 survey was conducted in May and June and invited students from Te Kura o Tititea Mount Aspiring College to participate.
 The age range covered 11-24 year olds.
 Parental consent was sought for those under 14 years of age.
 The survey went to 560 students with 232 surveys submitted Of the surveys submitted 181 were analysed.

 The research is conducted by an independent researcher.